Frequently Asked Questions, Medicaid Electronic Health Records Incentive Program

 No. An eligible professional may only receive an EHR payment under either Medicare or Medicaid.

-considered eligible to participate in the Medicaid EHR
+Are all hospitals considered eligible to participate in the Medicaid EHR Incentive Program?

 No. Eligible hospitals (EHs) include: acute care hospitals with a Medicaid patient volume of at least 10%, all stand-alone children’s hospitals, cancer hospitals and critical access hospitals.

-long term care providers (e.g., nursing homes) eligible for EHR incentive
+Are long term care providers (e.g., nursing homes) eligible for EHR incentive payments?

 No. Nursing homes are not eligible.
 Under Medicaid, the only eligible institutional providers are acute care hospitals, stand-alone children’s hospitals, cancer hospitals, and critical access hospitals.
 Eligible Professionals may choose to assign incentive payments to their employer.
 Therefore, if an Eligible Professional employed by a nursing home met the criteria, s/he could choose to assign their payment to their employer.

 How should eligible providers (EPs) and eligible hospitals (EPs) apply for Medicaid or Medicare incentives?

 The Centers for Medicare and Medicaid Services plays a central role in administering both incentives.
 Regardless of whether an EH or EP chooses Medicare or Medicaid incentives, they will be required to enroll through the National Level Repository (NLR).
 The NLR is still being developed and is not currently accessible.